JonathanVarild/BusTrackr/README.md

 3. Run `npm run local-dev` to run with local back end.

 ## 😏 3rd party components
-RLayers is a third party component used in `src/presenters/MapPresenter.jsx` and `src/views/RMapView.jsx`
+RLayers is a third party component used in `src/presenters/MapPresenter.jsx` and `src/views/RMapView.jsx`.
+Also OpenLayers is used in the project, mostly in the same files.

 ## 💯 Attributions
 ### OpenStreetMap